 PSY 231: Psychology of Human Sexuality.
+(3)

-(3) Exploration of the physiological, cultural, social and individual factors that influence sexual behavior sex roles, and sex identity.
+Exploration of the physiological, cultural, social and individual factors that influence sexual behavior sex roles, and sex identity.

 Also offered as Wm St 231.

-Prerequisite: PSY 105.
+Prerequisite: PSY 105 or BIOL 110, or BIOL 123.
 PSY 240: Brain and Behavior.
 (3) A general survey of the biological foundations of behavior.
 Emphasis is on the central nervous system.
-Prerequisite: PSY 105 PSY 260: Psychology of Learning and Memory.
+Prerequisite: PSY 105 or BIOL 110 or BIOL 123 PSY 260: Psychology of Learning and Memory.
 (3) Survey of the variety of laboratory learning situations, with an emphasis on the application of principles to practical situations.
 Topics range from simple processes such as conditioning to complex processes such as transfer, memory, and concept formation.
 Prerequisite: PSY 105.